kyle-seongwoo-jun/flutter_apple_product_name/README.md

 }
 ```

-You can use without device_info_plus package dependency.
+Also, you can use without device_info_plus package dependency.

 ```dart
 AppleProductName().lookup('iPad13,10')